Zachary Pitcher

 DC broke it down for me why an authenticator doesn’t really make sense here.
 Basically, if I used some sort of trusted timestamp to prove that a video existed at a certain time, I could know for sure that the video was not tampered with after that timestamp was created.
 However, there would never be any guarantee that the video had not been tampered with prior to that time, or that it was ever real to begin with.
 The hardware solution that is used to try to combat this is called SGX (by Intel) or TrustZone (by ARM), and they basically have the private keys of each device baked into the silicon at the time of manufacturing so they can sign information packets discreetly and as early to the creation of the packet as possible to prevent any tampering between creation and signing.
 This is obviously beyond the scope–and the nonexistent budget–of any hackathon project.

 When we were talking, DC brought up an interesting idea: “Instead of trying to make a platform and convince people to use it, what if you coerced them to use it instead” (paraphrased).
 Basically he was saying that I could just create my own deepfakes and prove to people that they were as scary and existentially worrying as I find them to be.
-That would be fun, and I could probably cause a stir by doing something like that, but I’m not sure I want to get in trouble with the law if I do something really out-there.
+That would probably cause a stir, but I’m not sure I want to get in trouble with the law if I do something really out-there.
 But this did get me to step back one more time and look at how people are interacting with deepfakes today.
 The reality is that deepfake technology exists, but as far as anyone knows, no one has really used any to do any real harm.
 As of now, no existential crisis has occurred as a result of deepfakes, so why would anyone be worried about them yet?
 This convinced me that no, a platform for filming and watching secured videos doesn’t really make sense yet.

 DC said something really interesting: “There’s two possibilities.
 Either people are maliciously using deepfakes and no one knows about it, or no one is really using deepfakes yet.
 From what I’ve seen of deepfakes, we are still most likely in the latter universe because they still usually have some form of artifacts or “uncanny valley” feel to them.
 But the idea is that either we need to determine how much of the news is already deepfakes, or we’re not at the point yet where we need to worry about good discriminators improving incrementally the performance of the generators in GANs.